-2020 is a year of unpredictability.
 When it comes to saving money, it’s never a bad thing.
-Over the pst several weeks you may have started saving money without even wanting to.
+However, over the past several weeks, you may have started saving money without even wanting to.
 Or realizing it.

-You can achieve financial freedom with micro investing through Stash.
-Stash will offer $5 for you to start investing to get you started.
+You can achieve financial freedom with micro-investing through Stash.
+Stash will offer $5 for you to start investing in getting you started.

 Credit Cards to Pay You

-Its a good idea to find credit card companies that are you going to reward you for using it.
-As long as you are paying it off every month.
-If you feel overwhelmed by doing it yourself, searching for the best one, creditcards.com will do it for you.
+It’s a good idea to find credit card companies that will reward you for using it as long as you are paying it off every month.
+However, if you feel overwhelmed by doing it yourself, searching for the best one, creditcards.com will do it for you.

-With all the credit card rewards you can use the cash back to put in your savings account.
-If you are only spending to get rewards, this isn’t the best option for you.
+With all the credit card rewards, you can use the cashback to put in your savings account.
+However, if you are only spending to get rewards, this isn’t the best option.

 Cut the Cord

-We shared a long post on our favorite antenna we use and got at BJs.
-BUT if I had to choose one program to cut the cord with it would be Amazon.
-Not only will you get 2 day free shipping, music and more, you get to watch great original TV shows and movies.
+We shared a long post on our favorite antenna we used and got at BJs.
+BUT if I had to choose one program to cut the cord with, it would be Amazon.
+Not only will you get 2-day free shipping, music, and more, you get to watch great original TV shows and movies.

-I keep finding more and more movies I’m loving on Prime.
-So much that I cut Netflix.
+I keep finding more and more movies I love on Prime so much that I cut Netflix.

 Make Money Watching Videos

-That’s right Inbox dollars not only pays you for taking surveys but you can get paid for playing games, watching videos and more.
-Right now when you sign up you’ll get a $5 bonus.
+That’s right, Inbox dollars not only pay you for taking surveys, but you can get paid for playing games, watching videos, and more.
+Right now, when you sign up, you’ll get a $5 bonus.

 Use the Every Dollar App

-If you aren’t making a budget and going in to look at it monthly, you won’t realize how much you are spending.
-Giving every dollar a home is so important.
+If you aren’t making a budget and looking at it monthly, you won’t realize how much you are spending.
+Giving every dollar home is so important.

 Something I had no idea about 9 years ago.
-This app is super easy to use and it’s free.
-You can upgrade if you want more features, but honestly the basic free version is plenty to get your started and help you set financial goals.
+This app is super easy to use, and it’s free.
+Of course, you can upgrade if you want more features, but honestly, the basic free version is plenty to get you started and help you set financial goals.
 Sign up for this free app here.

 Plan Meals & Eat Out Out One Less Time A Month